ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/data-preparation/README.md

-The scripts here include the quality control filtering.
+NGS_Mapping.sh - The scripts here include the quality control filtering.
 In brief, JGI quality filtered pairs were filtered with Trimmomatic and plant host and fungal reads were subsequently removed.

 Methods in text: